-Jane joined the Project 6 Board of Trustees in 2021 as she’s keen to help achieve lasting change with a charity who’s values she’s passionate about, having supported a close family member who struggled with alcohol, and seeing the effects on him and her family from a young age.
+Jane joined the Project 6 Board of Trustees in 2021 as she’s keen to help achieve lasting change with a charity whose values she’s passionate about, having supported a close family member who struggled with alcohol and seeing the effects on him and her family from a young age.

-Everyone can change – this Project 6 value is important to me as I believe we all do or experience things which we might regret or not want to repeat.
+Everyone can change is the value that is important to me.
+I believe we all do or experience things that we might regret or not want to repeat.
 It’s just part of being human.
 And when or if people want to bring about positive change in their lives I believe Project 6 will be there to help them to help themselves, no matter how tricky or tough it may be.
-Having witnessed first-hand all sorts of situations, and felt the accompanying mix of emotions including love, anger, guilt and pride, I truly believe that having caring, expert support available is absolutely essential.
+Having witnessed first-hand all sorts of situations, and felt the accompanying mix of emotions including love, anger, guilt, and pride, I truly believe that having caring, expert support available is absolutely essential.

 If you have any questions or would like to contact us about the governance of Project 6, please email us at email@example.com.